 Figure 1.
-Population Change by Age

-Source: Department of Local Affairs State Demography Office, Aging in Colorado, July 2012
+Department of Local Affairs State Demography Office

-Nationally, approximately 13 percent of the U.S. population was over age 65 in 2010.
-With increased life expectancy and the aging of the baby boom generation in America, this segment is projected to account for 20 percent of the total population by the year 2030.
-As the population ages, the courts expect to see increases in case types such as probate and protective proceedings (i.e. guardianships and conservatorships).
+As the population ages, the courts expect to see increases in case types such as probate and protective proceedings, such as guardianships and conservatorships.
 Unlike some types of court cases, which can be resolved in a year or less, many protective proceedings cases require long-term oversight by the courts.
-While approximately 2,700 protective proceedings cases were filed in FY 2015, more than 16,000 protective proceedings cases were subject to annual reporting requirements monitoring by the courts as of November 2015.
-Half of these cases had been monitored by the courts for more than 5 years and a quarter of the cases had been under court monitoring for 10 or more years.
+While more than 3,000 new protective proceedings cases were filed in FY 2017.